 Then there were those who took control and did the deed themselves.
 Rather than have cancer and chemo take their hair they decided to snatch back the power and shave it themselves.
 Total control!

-At the first sign of scalp tingle (a sign hair is going to fall out) I woke up and told my husband ‘today was the day’, I needed to shave it off.
+At the first sign of scalp tingle (a sign hair is going to fall out) I woke up and told my husband ‘today was the day’, I needed to shave it off, I refused to hate on my body, be at war with it as the hair fwll feom my scalp.
+Instead I chose to take control.
 I’m a hairdresser by trade so grabbing a set of clippers didn’t bother me but my husband sat up in bed, rubbed my arm and said he’d like to do it for me.

 I know right!…did your chest just explode a little?
 Mine sure did at the time.